KZeni/Smart-Web-App-Banner/README.md

 ##Features##

-- The iOS 6 Smart Banner look & feel, but made for web apps.
+- The iOS 6 & 7 Smart Banner look & feel, but made for web apps!
+- Intelligently shows iOS 6/7 banner design depending on the what the visitor is using.
 - Slides the entire site down rather than obstructing the page from your visitors with a popup.
 - Add CSS & JavaScript, and call the script... that's it.
 Graphics utilize CSS 3 & use embedded icons at retina resolution (which is perfect for Mobile Safari) so there's no images to be concerned about.
 - Only shown when using Mobile Safari since that's the only browser with home screen integration.